 Solution: Understand the Guidelines

 Engineers Australia (EA) has a CDR Writing Guide.
-Read the guidelines and be familiar with the guidelines before you begin writing.
+Read the CDR Report guidelines and be familiar with them before you begin writing for Australian Immigration.

 - Follow the prescribed structure for 3 Career Episodes (CEs), Summary Statement, and Continuing Professional Development (CPD).